Al-Khisas raid: The attack

 One unit attacked with hand-grenades a four-roomed house killing two men and five children, and wounding five other men.
 At the same time, another unit attacked a house in the village owned by Amir Al-Fa’ur of Syria, in which one Syrian and two Lebanese peasants were killed and another Lebanese and two local men were wounded.
 According to HQ British Troops in Palestine, the villagers did not use any firearms to defend themselves.

+10-15 Palestinian villagers were killed in the attack, 5 of them children.

+Aftermath and reactions

+Following the attack a large number of al-Khisas' residents fled their homes, becoming a part of the 1948 Palestinian expulsion and flight.